 Moving is a subtle interplay of actions that allow you to fully load one leg, move the other leg to a new position, and then transfer weight onto that leg in its new position.
 Where most people do this incorrectly is they allow the weight transition to happen as a sudden falling action.
 This means you have shifted all of your weight onto the moving leg before it has touched the ground.

-Practice this by adopting a stance (perhaps Sochin Dachi) and then placing your hands in a guard position along your center line.
+Practice this by adopting a stance (perhaps Sochin Dachi) and then placing your hands in a guard position aligned with your .
 Without rotating the trunk of your body (your mother line) in any way, alternately rotate on the ball or toe of each foot.
 Notice how your hands and therefore your center line moves.
-Also notice how stable you are during these movements.
-In addition, notice that these rotations can be made to occur very quickly.
+Also, notice how stable you are during these movements.
+Observe that these rotations can be made to occur very quickly.
 This enables you to make fast, accurate, and fully stabilized movements with little or no effort on your part.
 You maintain movement in a small circle.
 Your opponent is forced to follow a larger diameter circle.

 Move the Body, not the Hands

 You will notice from the above exercise that your hands move significantly as you make even a modest adjustment to your feet.
 Your hands remain in your center, but they move relative to your opponent (and the world around you) with little effort.
 You have not applied any energy to the arms to cause their movement.
 This movement is also very fast and your hands will not be moved out of your center.
 When possible you should move your hands in this manner.
 You remain well guarded, keep your hands centered, maintain good structural integrity, and can move your hands to check, block, throw, or strike in very little time.